Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

 \subsection{Input-to-State Safe Stability (IS\texorpdfstring{$^3$}{3})}

-Using the proposed condition \eqref{eq: input-to-state safety condition}, one can check if a system is ISSf.
-A main interest, however, is in evaluating a system's ISSf as well as ISS which then can be used as a means to design robust safely stabilizing control laws.
-Leveraging the scheme of safety embedded systems in \autoref{subsec: Barrier States and Safety Embedded Systems}, we therefore define the following notion of input-to-state safe stability (IS$^3$).
+While condition \eqref{eq: input-to-state safety condition} enables assessment of ISSf, a key objective is to evaluate both ISSf and ISS together, as this can inform the design of robust, safely stabilizing control laws.
+Building on the safety embedded system framework in \autoref{subsec: Barrier States and Safety Embedded Systems}, we now introduce the notion of input-to-state safe stability (IS$^3$).

 \begin{definition} The safety critical system \eqref{eq: control system dynamics} is said to be input-to-state safely stable (IS$^3$) if it is ISS (\autoref{def: ISS}) and ISSf (\autoref{def: ISSf}) with $\alpha_z \in \mathcal{KL}$.
 It is locally input-to-state safely stable (LIS$^3$) if it satisfies both properties locally. \end{definition}